 Curator: Zimbabwean-Swede Marcia Harvey Isaksson, founder and director of Fiberspace, a Stockholm-based textile gallery.

-In collaboration with The Swedish Crafts Centre (Konsthantverkscentrum).
+In collaboration with The Swedish Crafts Centre (Konsthantverkscentrum), with support of Révélations, International Biennial of Crafts and Creation.

 - Admission free, prior booking not required